 - Avoid unintentional exposure of women or children to AndroGel.
 Secondary exposure to testosterone can produce signs of virilization and should be brought to the attention of the healthcare provider.
 Exposure of a pregnant woman to AndroGel may result in potential hazard to the fetus.
 AndroGel should be promptly discontinued until the cause of virilization is identified.

 - Increases in hematocrit, reflective of increases in red blood cell mass, may require lowering or discontinuation of testosterone.
+An increase in red blood cell mass may increase the risk of thromboembolic events.
 Monitor hematocrit prior to and periodically during treatment.
 Monitor hemoglobin periodically.

 - AndroGel is not indicated for use in women.

 - Treatment with AndroGel may lead to azoospermia; edema, which may be serious in patients with preexisting cardiac, renal, or hepatic disease, or in patients taking adrenocorticotropic hormone (ACTH) or corticosteroids; gynecomastia; sleep apnea, especially in those with risk factors; changes in insulin sensitivity or glycemic control; and changes in anticoagulant activity.